aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 This is the default, showing all the information mentioned previously.
-The screen capture below shows that we set the value explictly to 1; however, we could have not included the option ``--level 1`` and the result would have been the same
+The screen capture below shows that we set the value explictly to 1; however, we could have omitted the option ``--level 1`` and the result would have been the same

 .. image:: images/level1.png
    :scale: 50 %
-   :alt: Level 0
+   :alt: Level 1

 Level 2
 ~~~~~~~

-Same as level 1 but with the normal Python traceback printed **before**.
+Same as level 1 but with the "simulated" Python traceback printed **before**
+the rest of the information.
+Note that, in this case, the "simulated"
+Python traceback is identical to the normal Python traceback.

 .. important:: Which level to use by default?